Compare AdWords Express and Google Ads

 If you’re feeling unsure about choosing between Google Ads and AdWords Express, contact us by phone or email.
 We’ll help you find the product that’s right for you.

 Using AdWords Express with Google Ads

-If you decide that you'd still like to use both AdWords Express and AdWords despite the disadvantages, we've included some info below to help you understand how the two products interact.Ad auction
+If you decide you'd still like to use both AdWords Express and Google Ads despite the disadvantages, we've included some info below to help you understand how the two products interact.Ad auction

 If you advertise on both Google Ads and AdWords Express, ads from both Google Ads and AdWords Express will be eligible to appear on Google in the same places, for the same search query, and could compete in the same ad auction.
-Only one ad from either your Google Ads or AdWords Express account can appear for a search query, which means that your ads could compete against one another.
+Only one ad from either your Google Ads or AdWords Express account can appear for a search query, which means your ads could compete against each other.
 Learn more about the Google Ads auction.

 If you would like your advertising costs to be charged to separate credit cards, you'll need to use different login email addresses for your AdWords Express and Google Ads accounts.

-Google Ads will hide some data that shows only in AdWords Express, such as some custom conversion types.
-This means that some aggregate numbers showing in Google Ads will include AdWords Express data, but the details won't show for AdWords Express ads.
+Google Ads will hide some data that show only in AdWords Express, such as some custom conversion types.
+That means some aggregate numbers showing in Google Ads will include AdWords Express data, but the details won't show for AdWords Express ads.
 For example, rows in campaign reports will show only Google Ads data, but aggregated data can include the total metrics for both types of ads.

-However, changing settings related to clicks, calls and getting directions to your business can affect how your AdWords Express ads run.
-This means that turning these settings on or off in AdWords Express can turn off these automatic optimisation features.
+However, changing settings related to clicks, calls, and getting directions to your business can affect how your AdWords Express ads run.
+This means turning these settings on or off in AdWords Express can turn off these automatic optimization features.

 To keep your ads running smoothly, make sure you manage your ads in your Google Ads dashboard and your AdWords Express ads in your AdWords Express dashboard.